 Senior Vice President, Marketing and Communications

 Graham is Vice President, Marketing and Communications responsible for elevating the Gracenote brand and overseeing all internal and external communications across business verticals.

 Graham joined the company in 2010 under Sony’s ownership.
-He has shepherded the Gracenote brand through its acquisition by Tribune Media as well as its seven acquisitions and the launch of its Sports business.
+He has shepherded the Gracenote brand through its acquisitions by Tribune Media and Nielsen, as well as its seven acquisitions and the launch of its Sports business.